Success Starts with Mastering Focus

-I don’t care if you are the CEO, an executive, manager or sales rep, you are inundated with back to back meetings, phone calls, and voice messages, literally hundreds of emails, and numerous texts.
+I don’t care if you are the CEO, an executive, manager or sales rep; you are inundated with back-to-back meetings, phone calls, voice messages, literally hundreds of emails, and numerous texts.
 If you work in an office, people may be standing at your door to speak with you.
 All these distractions are preventing you from focusing on your most important tasks.

 Does this sound familiar?

 Well, you are not alone.
 I have been there.
 The volume of distractions keeps increasing.
 It gets extremely frustrating and overwhelming.